Donor First (DFX): Enhancing Transparency & Engagement for

 Research Plan

 Our team conducted thorough primary and secondary research for this project.
 We wanted to ensure that we had a strong understanding of the subject matter so that we could maximize value from our interviews.
+We compared how other companies managed their own donor-advised fund processes and charitable giving.
+We also ensured that we we had touchpoint conversations along the way with philanthropic industry professionals, so that we wouldn't become biased by only talking to financial services-minded teams.

 1. Literature Review